 In everyday conversations about the housing crisis, the term “affordability” or “affordable housing” is often thrown around without clear definitions or standards.
-And without clear information available to the general public, it can be difficult to understand on a personal and political level.
+And without clear information available to the general public, it can be difficult to understand on a personal and political level exactly what is affordable housing.

 However, understanding this topic is incredibly important for beginning to solve the housing crisis.
-At Common, we care deeply about educating the general public on what affordability truly means in the United States, so that people can have a better understanding of a topic that affects almost everyone living in major cities.
+At Common, we care deeply about educating the general public on what the affordable housing crisis truly means in the United States, so that residents can have a better understanding of a topic that affects almost everyone living in major cities.

-Lucky for you, we’ve done a lot of research on affordable housing as we begin partnering with local governments to create it.
+Lucky for you, we’ve done a lot of research on affordable housing as we begin partnering with local governments to create inclusionary housing it.
 Now you won’t have to sift through 100 different government websites trying to decipher a long list of industry terms.
-Keep reading for an introduction to what affordable housing really is and its role in solving the housing crisis.
+Keep reading for an introduction to what affordable housing really is and its role in solving the low income housing crisis.

 What is the difference between “affordable” housing and affordable with a capital A housing?